Absolute gradings on ECH and Heegaard Floer homology: The absolute gradings

-We now recall the definition of the absolute grading on ECH from~\cite{ir}.
-This grading takes values on the set of homotopy classes of oriented 2-plane fields on $Y$.
-The orientation of $Y$ induces an isomorphism from this set to the set of homotopy classes of nonvanishing vector fields $\Vect(Y)$.
+The absolute grading on ECH is defined as follows.
 Let $\gamma=\{(\gamma_i,m_i)\}$ be an orbit set.
 The absolute grading $\gr(\gamma)$ is the homotopy class of the vector field obtained by modifying the Reeb vector field in disjoint neighborhoods of the Reeb orbits $\gamma_i$, as follows.
 For each $i$, fix a small tubular neighborhood of $\gamma_i$ and choose a braid $\zeta_i$ with $m_i$ strands in that neighborhood.
 Let $L$ be the union of the braids $\zeta_i$.
-A trivialization $\tau_i$ of $\xi$ over each $\gamma_i$, induces a framing $\tau_i$ on each $\zeta_i$.
+A trivialization $\tau_i$ of $\xi$ over each $\gamma_i$, induces a framing on each $\zeta_i$.
 Let $\tau$ denote this framing on $L$.
 Now, for each component $K$ of $L$, let $N_K$ denote a small neighborhood of $K$ in $Y$.
 We can choose these neighborhoods so that $N_K$ and $N_{K'}$ do not intersect for different components $K$ and $K'$.
 The framing on $K$ induces a diffeomorphism $\phi_K:N_K\to S^1\times D^2$ and a trivialization of $TN_K$, identifying $\xi=\{0\}\oplus\R^2$ and $R=(1,0,0)$.
 Using the previous identifications, one can define a vector field $P$ on $N_K$ as

 One now constructs a vector field on $Y$ by defining it to be given by $P$ in each neighborhood $N_K$ and to equal the Reeb vector field in the complement of the union of the neighborhoods $N_K$.
 Let $P_\tau (L)$ be the homotopy class of this vector field.
 Now define